 - Be dedicated and resourceful in helping investors identify and secure a property

-Awning advisors work to prevent investors from making a bad deal.
+Awning agents work to prevent investors from making a bad deal.

 At Awning, investor confidence is important and long-term financial success is beneficial for both parties.

-When an investor submits an offer on the Awning website, the investor’s advisor
+When an investor submits an offer on the Awning website, the investor’s agent

 - Gets an alert and starts drafting an offer letter.

 - Schedules a call with the investor to cover offer strategy, price point, and terms.

 - Sends a completed offer letter to the investor via e-sign.

 - Submits the offer to the listing agent, confirms receipt and gets an expected answer date